aj0-2024/binary-clock-core/README.md

 # Binary Clock Core
-The core logic of a binary clock
+Implementation of the core logic for a binary clock.

 ## Features
 - `~400 Bytes` & 0 dependencies